fracapuano/gym-laser/copy.md

 ## RL to the rescue

-In this work, we address all these limitations by (1) learning policies directly from readily-available images, capable of (2) working across varying dynamics, and (3) trained in coarse simulation to prevent erratic-behavior at test time.
+In this work, we address all these limitations by **(1) learning policies directly from readily-available images**, capable of **(2) working across varying dynamics**, and **(3) trained in coarse simulation to prevent erratic-behavior** at test time.

 First, (1) we train our RL agent directly from readily available diagnostic measurements in the form of 64x64 images.
-This means we can entirely bypass the reconstruction noise arising from numerical methods for temporal pulse-shape reconstruction, learning straight from single-channel images.
+This means we can **entirely bypass the reconstruction noise** arising from numerical methods for temporal pulse-shape reconstruction, learning straight from single-channel images.

 <div align="center">
     <img src="https://huggingface.co/datasets/fracapuano/rlaser-assets/resolve/main/assets/Figure1.png" width="50%">
     <p>Control is applied directly from images, thus learning to adjust to unmodeled changes in the environment. </p>
 </div>

-Further, (2) by training on diverse scenarios, RL can develop both safe and general control strategies adaptive to a range of different dynamics.
+Further, (2) by training on diverse scenarios, RL can develop both **safe and general control strategies** adaptive to a range of different dynamics.
 In turn, this allows to run and lively update control policies across experimental conditions.
 <div align="center">
     <img src="https://huggingface.co/datasets/fracapuano/rlaser-assets/resolve/main/assets/udr_vs_doraemon_average.png" width="50%">
     <p>We can retain high level of performance (>70%) even for larger---above 5, fictional---levels of non-linearity in the systems.
 This shows we can retain performance by applying a proper randomization technique.</p>
 </div>

-Lastly, (3) by learning in a corse simulation, we can drastically limit the number of interactions at test time, preventing erratic behavior which would endanger system's safety.
+Lastly, (3) by learning in a corse simulation, we can **drastically limit the number of interactions at test time**, preventing erratic behavior which would endanger system's safety.

 <div align="center">
     <img src="https://huggingface.co/datasets/fracapuano/rlaser-assets/resolve/main/assets/machinesafety.png" width="50%">
     <p> Controls applied (BO vs RL).
 As it samples from an iteratively-refined surrogate model of the objective function, BO explores much more erratically than RL.</p>
 </div>

-In conclusion, we demonstrate that deep reinforcement learning can master laser pulse shaping by learning robust policies from raw diagnostics, paving the way towards autonomous control of complex physical systems.
+In conclusion, we demonstrate that deep reinforcement learning can master laser pulse shaping by learning **robust policies from raw diagnostics**, paving the way towards **autonomous control of complex physical systems**.

 If you're interested in learning more, check out [our latest paper](https://huggingface.co/papers/2503.00499), our [simulator's code](https://github.com/fracapuano/gym-laser), and try out the [live demo](https://huggingface.co/spaces/fracapuano/RLaser).